 What I was most looking forward to in Halifax was catching up with a childhood friend whom I hadn’t seen in over ten years.
 That night, we made plans and had the world’s best double date at 2 Doors Down followed by drinks at The Bicycle Thief.
 We capped the night with a walk on the harbour front and eventually said our goodnights.
 We headed back to our stealth camping spot by the harbour ready for bed but missing them already.

 The next two days were filled with a few big-city ‘luxuries’.
 Ryan spent an entire day mountain biking while I treated myself to a day-pass at the Canada Games Centre where I took full advantage of their sauna, jacuzzi, lap pool, and *angels singing* (((showers)))) for only 12 bucks.
 Glorious.
-God bless the maritimes.
 Thoroughly pampered, I floated out of the aquatic centre to an equally happy Ryan.
 We had downloaded our favourite YouTube shows at the local laundromat and resolved to enjoy a ‘movie night’ as a small rainstorm moved in.
 The next day was a self-guided walking tour through downtown ending with drinks on the wharf.
-Our still-aching bodies are a testament to how much we saw.
+Our still-aching bodies are a testament to how much we saw and how many times we circled back to find my sunglasses.
 Halifax is awesome.

 Then something incredible happened.
 Ryan - for the first time since we left STRATFORD - was TOO TIRED TO DRIVE.
 I almost couldn’t believe the words coming out of his mouth “would you like to drive?”
 Um, yes.
 Yes I would like to drive haha.
 I drove us all the way to Taylor Point for a hike only to find everything clouded in dense fog.
 We’re sure it was a beautiful hike.
 With nowhere to park legally overnight, and having had it up to our gills with FOG, we decided it wasn’t meant to be and enjoyed an eerie and awesome drive along the remainder of our Highway 7 route, serenaded by The Hip, turning north (and high-fiving) in Liscomb, and ultimately ending our day with a special stay in Sherbrooke.
 But that’s for the next blog… ;)